masoncfrancis/urled/README.md

 - `-remove-long [long url]` - Remove all instances of a URL
 - `-list` - List all URLs being shortened

-Note: You can modify URLs being served by an already running server by opening a separate terminal window and running the binary using these flags
+Note: You can modify URLs being served by an already running server by opening a new terminal window and running the binary separately using these flags

 ## Future Plans